 How to Divide Sorrel

 Sorrel can be divided in either the fall or the spring.
 I prefer dividing my perennials in the fall.
 This gives them a chance to get settled in and grow out their roots before they go dormant in the winter.
-In the spring, they will be ready to start growing.
+In the spring, they will be ready to start growing as soon as the weather warms.
 Perennials that are divided in the spring need the same amount of time to settle in and grow out their roots so this will delay their growth for that year.

 To divide your sorrel, carefully dig up the entire clump.
 Discard any dead or diseased parts of the clump.
 Pull the clump apart into as many pieces as you want making sure that each piece has roots and leaves.
 Replant the pieces 18 inches apart.